matthewsander3/se-group-13/README.md

 The user/customer can:
 - create an account and/or login
-- search hotels by entering the following: Checkin and checkout dates, weekend differential, min and max prices, room type, and number of rooms
+- search hotels by entering the following: Checkin and checkout dates, weekend differential, min and max room prices, room type, and number of rooms
 - book and/or cancel reservations
 - edit their account information